-- 4. If applicable, complete the Student Practice Rule form and submit it to our office in suite 365 for processing.
+- 3. If applicable, complete the Student Practice Rule form and submit it to our office in suite 365 for processing.
 Do this ONLY if a) you will have earned 60 credits in the semester prior to the semester you intend to practice in court under your attorney's supervision AND b) you are working at an eligible placement, including a nonprofit group or in the government (PD and DA included).
 Once approved by the court, your placement Supervisor will be notified.
-Allow 2 weeks for processing.
+Allow up to 4 weeks for internal processing.
 If you do this early, you will ensure that you are ready to practice in court at the start of your externship.
-Do not send this form to the registrar. - 5.
+Do not send this form to the registrar.
+Your supervisor will be notified once your Student Practice Rule certification is approved. - 4.
 If you are a first-time extern, save the date for mandatory orientation session.
 The date will be listed on the Legal Externship Program website.
 It is usually the Thursday or Friday morning before classes begin.
-More information on this is under Externship Policies.
+More information on this is under Externship Policies and listed on the externship website.